louisejones101/Radstone-livery-stables-Milestone1/README.md

 <br>
 <br>

 Underneath the hero image there is an about section with an image to left.
 The text explains a bit about the livery stables and who runs it and has a call to action button allowing the user to jump straight to the livery section on the facilities page.
-The page layout becomes stacked when viewed on smaller devices and the about image is hidden.
+The page layout becomes stacked when viewed on devices smaller than a desktop and the about image becomes hidden on mobiles.

 <br>